Omairss/ds5500-hw3/README.md

 ![png](output_15_1.png)

 The following are the unique values from the table.
-Most non-numeric values are of the form x-y GEx or LEx
+Most non-numeric values are of the form x-y GEx or LEx.

+In order to convert this to a numeric value the following steps were performed.

+1. Range values: Mean of the range was taken
+2. GEx: Mean of x and 100 was taken
+3. LEx: Mean of x and 0 was taken (Essentially x/2)
+4. Null/Missing: Replaced by a positive normal distribution with the mean and sigma of the original distribution.

+Finally, KL Divergence of the Original distribution vs the imputed distribution was compared to KL Divergence of the Original distribution and random normal distribution.